Insurance lead services have come on strong over the past few years making traditional lead generation methods an after thought many agents.

 The amount of leads an insurance lead company can provide is another aspect to consider when selecting a lead source.

-Some companies have better coverage both by line of insurance and geographic areas which can play into the amount of leads that will be sent to you.
+Some companies have better coverage both by line of insurance and geographic areas which can play into the number of leads that will be sent to you.

 Leads Per Agent